Q&A: Trauma Season

 If the Memorial Day weekend has arrived, "trauma season" has arrived as well.
 Trauma season is a period of months when good times and good weather usher in an increase in severe, life-altering injuries.
 While rarely caused intentionally, these injuries can seldom be confused with accidents.
 Though a few occur because of sheer bad luck, most of these devastating injuries are caused by reckless or unthinking behavior.
-The ThinkFirst National Injury Prevention Foundation, which is celebrating its 30th anniversary this year, reports that each year an estimated 1.7 million Americans sustain brain injuries and thousands more sustain spinal cord injuries.
+The ThinkFirst National Injury Prevention Foundation, which was founded in 1986, reports that each year an estimated 1.7 million Americans sustain brain injuries and thousands more sustain spinal cord injuries.
 Motor vehicle crashes, falls, sports, diving, and violence are the most likely causes.
 Such injuries have profound human and financial costs.
 According to ThinkFirst, less than 1 percent of spinal cord injury victims ever recover, while the lifetime medical expenses for a person paralyzed from the neck down at age 25 can exceed $2 million.

 Q: The phrase "trauma season" is part of the vernacular in emergency rooms and intensive care units.
 What does "trauma season" mean to you?